MemePlace/Server/README.md

 - `name` - Name of the community
 - `title` - Title of the community
-- `description` - Description of the community
+- `description` - Optional - Description of the community
-- `sidebar` - Sidebar text of the community
+- `sidebar` - Optional - Sidebar text of the community
-- `nsfw` - Bool - Whether the community is NSFW
+- `nsfw` - Optional - Bool - Whether the community is NSFW

 ### `GET /v1/communities?sort=<top|new>&count=<10>&offset=<0>`